jwhiteman/lucidsimple-blog/_posts/2016-01-24-pattern-matching-helps-reduce-conditional-logic.md

 ### NOTES

 **1**.
 Elixir and Erlang aren't the only languages with pattern matching.
 If you like Elixir, then you might find <a href="http://www2.lib.uchicago.edu/keith/ocaml-class/home.html" target="_blank">OCaml</a> interesting.
-Others have <a href="https://www.reddit.com/r/elixir/comments/42k0v2/elixir_pattern_matching_helps_reduce_conditional/czbgehl" target="_blank">their own favorites</a>.
+Others <a href="https://www.reddit.com/r/elixir/comments/42k0v2/elixir_pattern_matching_helps_reduce_conditional/czbgehl" target="_blank">have their own favorites</a>.